glTF-Tutorials

 ],

-The actual base geometry of the mesh, namely the triangle geometry, is defined by the mesh.primitive attribute called "POSITIONS".
-The morph targets of the mesh.primitive are dictionaries that map the attribute name "POSITIONS" to accessor objects that contain the displacements for each vertex.
+The actual base geometry of the mesh, namely the triangle geometry, is defined by the mesh.primitive attribute called "POSITION".
+The morph targets of the mesh.primitive are dictionaries that map the attribute name "POSITION" to accessor objects that contain the displacements for each vertex.
 Image 18a shows the initial triangle geometry in black, and the displacement for the first morph target in red, and the displacement for the second morph target in green.

 Image 18a: The initial triangle and morph target displacements.